-- 1. In the Connections (or Create New Connection) window, click and on the toolbar (ALT+F+N). - 2.
+- 1. In the Connections (or Create New Connection) window, click an the toolbar (ALT+F+N). - 2.
 Select IBM DB2 LUW or IBM DB2 z/OS from the Group list box. - 3.
 Review the following for additional information:

 Database alias Select the alias for the DB2 database or subsystem.
 This alias was defined when you cataloged this DB2 database or subsystem on the DB2 client.
-See "Configure DB2 Client Connections" on page 34 for more information if the alias does not display in the list.
+See "Configure DB2 Client Connections" on page 28 for more information if the alias does not display in the list.
 Tip: Click to refresh the alias list.
 Normally, Toad caches the DB2 catalog the first time you open this window in your Toad session and continues to read from cache each time you subsequently open this window.
 This button forces Toad to reread the DB2 catalog to list any new systems that might have been cataloged externally during the caching period.
 Default schema/auth ID Enter the SET SCHEMA value (DB2 for LUW) or the SET SCHEMA or SET CURRENT SQLID value (DB2 for z/OS) for this connection.
 Category Select or create a category if you want to color code Editor tabs for a specific connection.
 This can help differentiate between development and production databases.
 You can also set an option to color code the Object Explorer pane and object editor windows (Create, Alter, Drop, etc.).
-Click here to view a video of this feature.